-Guidance for residents at higher risk from coronavirus
+Guidance for residents at high risk from coronavirus

-All residents who are over 60 or clinically vulnerable, clinically extremely vulnerable or have been told to self-isolate by Test and Trace and are worried about how you will source food and essentials, can call the council’s Ealing Together helpline on 020 8825 7170 for advice.
-We may be able to help with securing an online delivery slot or putting you in touch with local volunteers who can collect your shopping you have paid for on your behalf.
+Call the council’s Ealing Together helpline on 020 8825 7170 for advice if you are worried about how you will source food and essentials.
+This service is open to all residents who are over 60, vulnerable, clinically extremely vulnerable or have been told to self-isolate by NHS Test and Trace.
+Ealing Together may be able to put you in touch with local volunteers who can collect your shopping you have paid for on your behalf.
 We can also provide support if you are in financial crisis and cannot pay for food.